Keegan-T-aP/Keegan-T-aP-Spring-SocialMedia-API/README.md

 Java classes have been provided, but your entire project MUST leverage the Spring framework.
 In addition to functional test cases, "SpringTest" will verify that you have leveraged the Spring framework, Spring Boot, Spring MVC, and Spring Data.
 SpringTest will verify the following

- - That you have, by any means, have a bean for the AccountService, MessageService classes
+ - That you have, by any means, have a bean for the AccountService, MessageService, AccountRepository, MessageRepository, and SocialMediaController classes
  - That AccountRepository and MessageRepository are working JPARepositories based on their corresponding Account and Message entities
  - That your Spring Boot app leverages MVC by checking for Spring's default error message structure.

+The app will already be a Spring Boot app with a valid application.properties and valid database entities at the start.

 # User Stories